aws-cloudformation/aws-cloudformation-resource-providers-logs/MetricFilter/README.md

 1. Write the JSON schema describing your resource, `aws-logs-metricfilter.json`
 2. The RPDK will automatically generate the correct resource model from the schema whenever the project is built via Maven.
-You can also do this manually with the following command: `uluru-cli generate`
+You can also do this manually with the following command: `cfn-cli generate`
 3. Implement your resource handlers